-And I show you how to overcome them with simple, practical tips that will help settle in your new dog and make him feel at home.
+Today I’ll share at some of the challenges you may face after collecting your Labrador from the shelter.
+And I’ll show you how to overcome them with simple, practical tips that will help your new dog to settle in and feel at home.

+Bringing home a rescue dog is in some ways very different from bringing home a new puppy.
+And in others very similar.
 A rescued dog has a past, a history, in which you played no part, and which may have left him with some emotional healing to complete.

+A full grown Labrador is less portable than a puppy and may have some habits that you need to work on together.
 He may also feel upset and homesick just as a new puppy would, and need extra patience with house training and basic manners.

 On the other hand, he may well be quite well behaved, have a good understanding of basic commands and be well past the chewing, frequent toileting, and biting stages that can make puppies so demanding of your time.